Core i5-12400F vs Core Ultra 5 135U

 So, is Core i5-12400F better than Core Ultra 5 135U?

 Yes.
-Core i5-12400F is the better overall CPU here.
-You are getting a 7.2% average FPS lead across 50 shared CPU game tests in our data, 32.9% better Cinebench R23 multi-core, and 15.6% higher PassMark, which makes it the stronger all-around choice.
+Core i5-12400F is the better all-around CPU here.
+It gives you a 7.2% average FPS lead across 50 shared CPU game tests in our data, 32.9% better Cinebench R23 multi-core, and 15.6% higher PassMark, which is enough to make it the stronger overall pick.

 Which one is better for gaming?

-If gaming is the priority, Core i5-12400F is the better pick here.
+If gaming is the priority, Core i5-12400F is the better pick.
 According to our tests, it delivers 7.2% more average FPS across 50 shared CPU game tests.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Core i5-12400F is the better fit.
+For streaming, content creation, and heavier multitasking, Core i5-12400F is the stronger fit.
 You are getting 32.9% better Cinebench R23 multi-core, backed by 6 cores and 12 threads.
-It also carries the larger cache pool with 50% larger total L3 cache (18 MB vs 12 MB).
+It also has the larger cache pool with 50% larger total L3 cache (18 MB vs 12 MB).

 Which one is the smarter buy today, not just the cheaper CPU?

-Core i5-12400F is the smarter buy today.
-Core i5-12400F is at an unclear MSRP at $174 MSRP versus unclear MSRP, and it gives you a 7.2% average FPS lead across 50 shared CPU game tests in our data.
-It is also 100.0% better value on MSRP (112.3 vs 0.0 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Core i5-12400F is the better buy right now.
+Core i5-12400F comes in at an unclear MSRP at $174 MSRP versus unclear MSRP, and it still gives you a 7.2% average FPS lead across 50 shared CPU game tests in our data.
+It is also 100.0% better value on MSRP (112.3 vs 0.0 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?